benjaminramey/benjaminramey.github.io/_posts/2016-02-25-you-cant-subscribe-to-ievent-with-nservicebus.markdown

 implemented `IHandleMessages<IEvent>` should be all I should have needed!

 I was testing this with only partial success and so I thought it was working.

-## My Partial Success
-The reason I had partial success was because I was also *explicitly* handling other events in the same endpoint on a special saga I had setup.
-So, when the endpoint started up, it would subscribe to these events.
-At first, I only wanted to send notifications for these events anyway, so it all seemed to be working.
-My special `IEvent` would work because the `Saga` subscribed these endpoint to a few events explicitly.

 ```
 public class EventHandler : IHandleMessages<IEvent>